karshrao/VIView/README.txt

 Let's also extract these solution vectors, so please click the "Extract Solution Vecs" box too.

-Now, click Compute and again, please be patient as Spark Gaps may take a couple minutes to model!

-BUT WAIT, we hit an error!
+Now, click Compute.
+BUT WAIT, WE HIT AN ERROR!
 The message above the progress bar describes the error -- when you have an ODE solve error, please vary the # of points in the wires.
-This is the price we pay for generalizing systems and using MATLAB's ode15s, which sometimes does not like the resolution we give it -- it sometimes throws errors if you put in 1 point vs. 2 points, so we encourage the user to vary the # of points if an error is reached.
+This is the price we pay for generalizing systems and using MATLAB's ode15s, which sometimes does not like the resolution we give it.
+It sometimes throws errors if you put in 1 point vs. 2 points, so we encourage the user to vary the # of points if an error is reached.

 To fix the error, let's change the # of points in the grounding wire to 2 by first clicking Delete Element and adding this element: